Can Olive Oil Help Your Dogs Dry Skin?

 Fatty acids are crucial to a healthy body; both inside and out.
 As many commercial pet foods are very low in beneficial fatty acids, a high quality pet supplement is necessary for most pets to avoid skin and hair coat problems and achieve their optimal health. – Dr. Donna Spector DVM, DACVIM

 Much to my surprise it did work (and she loves the taste), and although her skin isn’t quite as shiny as it was a few years ago the flakes are gone.
 And she’s itching a lot less.

 How Much Olive Oil Should You Give Your Dog?

-There aren’t any health risks associated with adding a little bit of olive oil to your dogs diet, but with anything new it’s best to introduce it slowly.
-If your dog needs to lose a few pounds you might want to consider an alternative; just one tablespoon of olive oil contains about 120 calories.
+There aren’t any health risks associated with adding a little bit of olive oil to your dogs diet, but with anything new it’s best to introduce it slowly since it can cause stomach upset.
+And if your dog needs to lose a few pounds you might want to consider an alternative because just one tablespoon of olive oil contains about 120 calories.

 Some owners choose to apply olive oil directly to their dogs skin and fur.
 Since that sounded rather messy I stuck with the food route.

 Can Olive Oil Really Help Your Dogs Dry Skin?

 Olive oil definitely made a difference in my dogs itchy and dry skin.
 Within a week I noticed a visual difference and by week two her coat and skin were back to normal.
 Granted she only had a mild case of dry winter skin, but it certainly did the job.

 Olive oil is rich in antioxidants, especially vitamin E, and has been linked to promoting cardiovascular health.
 So even if my little experiment hadn’t worked on her skin I was sure she’d be gaining other health benefits from the addition.